The Cross-Connecticut Run for Mental Health Awareness

 We will have several very basic aid stations along the way set up by volunteers, all of which will operating with an eye towards safety first.
 Please bring your own cup and know that we won't have the smorgasbords you've seen at pre-pandemic events.

-We'll let you know where the aid stations will be, of course, however we can not guarantee how long the stations will be staffed.
+We'll do our best to let you know where the aid stations will be if/when saintly volunteers tell us, however we can not guarantee how long the stations will be staffed.
 If you are planning to set a course record of some sort, you may get to planned aid spots before people can set up- you've been warned.
 Runners are encouraged to have a crew or work together to set up a group crew.
 This event requires a bit more self-support than an official race…because it’s not a race.

 This is an end-to-end journey, so all runners must arrange for transportation to the start at the border by Southwick, MA, (parking lot/meet-up spot in West Suffield, CT), and from the end in New Haven, CT.
 Event organizers will do their best to facilitate ride sharing if possible, but that will NOT be done on the day of the event.
 All runners must have a headlamp, spare batteries, and some form of hydration.
-There will be just over 14 (fourteen) hours of daylight, and the start is just after sunrise.
-Our hope is to have all runners in by/before sunset.
 Please note that runners are responsible for their own health, safety and wellbeing during this trek.

 All runners are required to have a back-up plan, including for emergencies, medical issues and injuries, and for the unlikely event that you have to drop out.
 Please have someone reliable on standby, though there’s also always Uber or Lyft (hopefully, though may be limited).
 Should a runner need to stop early and drop out, said runner is responsible for his/her own transportation.
 Bring a cell phone and backup charger, please.